JETT THOMPSON HOME - EXPLORING HISTORIC NAPLES WITH BOOKS AND ART

 Books have been written about it; many pictures have been painted featuring our Historic Naples.

 On April 30th, meet the authors of “Naples Beach Homes” Robert and Carole Leher.
-Susan Shipman and Paula Brody, who specialize in creating works that feature Historic Naples will be painting and creating unique works.
+Susan Shipman and Tara Funk, who specialize in creating works that feature Historic Naples will be painting and creating unique works.
 Discover more about the creative process of writing and painting as you have an opportunity to talk with these authors and artist.

 Refreshments will be served!